SUNDAY 19th January -

 The Scholarship

 The Grosvenor Chapel Champniss Organ Scholarship runs from September 1st to August 31st each year and attracts a payment of £3,000 per year generously donated by the Champniss Foundation.
 The organ scholar will be under the direction of the Director of Music, Richard Hobson, and the Priest-in-Charge, Fr Stephen Coleman.
 Applications are invited from organists over 18 of at least grade 8 ABRSM standard, with some experience of service playing.
-The next appointment will be made for September 2024.
+The next appointment will be made for September 2025 and applications should be received by the end of March.

 Duties